-2015 data shown at the Sub-National Unit (SNU) level is shown at the provincial level.
+2015 and 2016 data shown at the Sub-National Unit (SNU) level is shown at the provincial level.
 If you would like to view SNU data at the district level, please refer to the most recent annual results report (http://www.pepfar.gov/funding/results/index.htm).

 PEPFAR central funds constitute monies allocated to operating units beyond those tied to annual operating budgets and to agencies to support administrative responsibilities.

 Funds channeled to operating units typically are for local areas of PEPFAR countries, depending on the needs or opportunities afforded by local circumstances.
 Agency funds typically are assigned to all PEPFAR implementing agencies.
 Funds are used to promote innovation, research, and improved oversight of PEPFAR programs.

 Central funds for the Determined, Resilient, Empowered AIDS-free, Mentored, and Safe (DREAMS) Partnership and Voluntary Medical Male Circumcision (VMMC) are additional funds added to the PEPFAR country budgets.

 Funds are aimed at expanding male circumcision activities in targeted countries with the goal of achieving ambitious VMMC goals in high-burden countries.
 Please view our interactive charts for FY 2014 central funding data here.

 The goal of PEPFAR’s Site Improvement Through Monitoring System (SIMS) is to increase the impact of PEPFAR programs on the HIV epidemic through standardized monitoring of the quality of PEPFAR support at the site level (e.g., health facility; ward, district, etc.), focusing on key program area elements.